What if we killed all the mosquitoes?

 Reading this reminded me of my own illness with malaria at the end of summer.

 Back in September I contracted malaria while on a short trip back home in Kenya.
 Due to malaria’s incubation period I only started feeling sick after I was back in Palo Alto.
 My illness set off a total freakout at the Stanford Hospital.
-No less than four medical students, besides the crowd from the infectious disease unit at the hospital, passed by my hospital bed to ask the EXACT same questions (And of course they wanted to keep me overnight.
+No less than four medical students, besides the crowd from the infectious disease unit at the hospital, passed by my hospital bed to ask the EXACT same questions.
+And of course they wanted to keep me overnight.
 They had an IV drip already installed in my arm.
-I tried my best to tell the doctor that I didn’t think I needed to be hospitalized to no avail.)
-The nurse who took my vitals put a mask on my face the moment I told her that I had malaria (I had to restrain myself from reminding her that malaria is not airborne).
-A week later the Santa Clara county infectious disease office called me to get my details and ask me if I was feeling better – The government wanted to know where and how I got malaria (The grad student in me was fascinated by this level of state capacity).
+I tried my best to tell the doctor that I didn’t think I needed to be hospitalized to no avail.

 The reason I recounted these stories is to illustrate the fact that there is an alternative to pouring tons on money on vaccine research or bed nets.
 Yes, these may result in cool scientific discoveries or provide excellent opportunities for social scientists to get published on their RCT findings.
 But the reality is that millions of people are still dying.